dotnet/maui-samples/README.md

 * `microsoft-tvos-sdk-full`

 > NOTE: using `maui-check` is the preferred method for installing
 > workloads, because it will check your system for other software.
-In
-> .NET 6 > Preview 4, `maui-check` also will install newer builds for
-> Apple platforms that contain additional fixes.

 ## Projects